kabir0st/rplidar-a2m8-simluation/docs/integration.md

 ## Workflow

 1. Run `python main.py` in one terminal.
-2. Use the GUI to lay out the scene you want — drag the lidar, paint walls/boxes, clear and re-paint between trials.
+2. Use the GUI to lay out the scene you want, drag the lidar, paint walls/boxes, clear and re-paint between trials.
 3. From your algorithm: bind a listener on `127.0.0.1:9888`, then send `START` (`0x10 0x00`) to `127.0.0.1:9887`.
 The simulator dials in to your listener and starts streaming.
 4. Decode frames per [protocol.md](protocol.md), accumulate samples until `is_new_scan` per [scans.md](scans.md), and feed each completed scan into your algorithm.
 5. Send `STOP` (`0x20 0x00`) when done.